Luxury Holidays in the Caribbean

 Here is a selection of our most popular places to stay in the Caribbean.

-These hotels and villas may whet your appetite, but if you already have a place in mind, we would love to help tailor-make your dream holiday.
+These hotels may whet your appetite, but if you already have a place in mind, we would love to help tailor-make your dream holiday.

 Places to visit in The Caribbean

 Beguiling as the emerald blue waters and deserted coves may be, if you can somehow manage to drag yourself away from the beach you will discover a typical Caribbean island with a distinctly British flavour.
 Bustling capital St John’s has an English Harbour and historical forts.
 While further afield lie candy-coloured villages just waiting for you to explore and share some rum with the locals.
 Follow Fig Tree Drive through rainforest or take a hike around the island.
 Just make sure you get back in time for a cocktail on the beach for sunset.

 From Rockley Beach to Paynes Bay, Barbados rightly is renowned for its powdery white-sand beaches and turquoise waters.
 However, beyond these you will discover the Unesco-listed capital Bridgetown which is great for trying the local cuisine, and a non-stop nightlife.
 If you want to rub shoulders with the rich and famous then head west to the Platinum Coast named after either the colour of the sand or the credit cards used at the numerous bars and restaurants.

 Known as the Spice Island, the whiff of nutmeg in the air informs travellers that they have arrived at Grenada.
 There again this Caribbean paradise could also have been dubbed the fruit island or beach island equally appropriately.
 Grenada consists of three islands.
 If you want to escape it all then head to Carriacou where cruise liners fear to tread, and discover the Caribbean how it used to be.
 Grenada’s capital St George’s is one of the most beautiful in the Caribbean and easy to explore by foot.